 Face Match, which can be set to recognize up to six people, is an opt-in service, so if you don’t like the idea of your electronics knowing who you are, you don’t have to set it up.
 Google also said that all of the face-recognition is done only on the device.

-If you want to use the Nest Hub Max to make video calls, you’re stuck using Google Duo.
+If you want to use the Nest Hub Max to make video calls, you can use Google Duo, as well as Zoom..
 (The Amazon Echo gives you the choice of using Alexa or Skype.)
-Yep, it’s yet another communications app from Google, which your friends and family will have to install on their phones if they want to chat with you.

 If you’ve set up Google Duo on the Max with your account, calling it from your own phone is a bit of a pain.
 You have to open the Google Assistant app on your phone, and then say (or type) “video call [name of your Nest Hub Max].”
 Google is rectifying this by adding a Call Home Device to your list of contacts in the Google Duo app, as well as in the Google Home app.